GoMyCode-nextGen/javascript-functions/Readme.md

 fullName("Benjamin", "Franklin"); // -> "Benjamin Franklin"
 fullName("Steven", "Paul"); // -> "Steven Paul"
 ```
-More Practice
+## More Practice
-Write a function called square that takes a number as a parameter, squares it and returns the result.
+1.Write a function called square that takes a number as a parameter, squares it and returns the result.

 ```js
 function square(number) {